 How Were Viking Longships Made? - An Easy Guide

-The Viking longship was, without doubt, an utterly awesome vessel.
-In their Longships, Vikings sailed to all sorts of far off places; like Greenland, Constantinople and even as far as America.
-These were some mighty tough and durable ships then, each one capable of braving treacherous seas, facing terrifying storms and overcoming deadly currents.
-How did Viking ship builders construct such an impressive vessel?
-Glad you asked, because here are the answers.
+The Viking longship was, without a doubt, an utterly awesome vessel.
+In their Longships, Vikings sailed to all sorts of far off places; like Greenland, Constantinople, and even as far as America.
+These were some mighty tough and durable ships then, each one capable of braving treacherous seas, facing terrifying storms, and overcoming deadly currents.
+How did Viking shipbuilders construct such an impressive vessel?
+Glad you asked because here are the answers.

 Clinker Method and Waterproofing

 Longships were built with the ‘clinker method’.
 It’s a fancy sounding method but is actually pretty straightforward.
 The oak planks were ‘folded’ over each other and then nailed into place.
 Now, if the shipbuilder left the hull like that, the ship would sink faster than a donkey using a brick as a dingy.
 This is because the hull wasn’t yet waterproof.

 To achieve this, the shipbuilder placed wool and clumps of assorted animal hair between the planks and covered the whole lot in thick sticky tar.
 This would ensure that no water would seep through the cracks.

 Amazingly, the entire longship could be constructed with no other tool than an axe, those Vikings were ingenious alright.

 The keel is the bottom bit of the longship that the hull is attached to.
 It was built from trees specifically grown to have a ‘V’ like shape.
 This made it much more straightforward to affix the planks of the hull.

 The two halves of a longship were virtually identical, like mirror images of one another.
 This was important as it meant the ship could sail in either direction.
 No faffing around having to do a fifteen-point turn in shallow waters, the Vikings could quickly board their vessel and escape.
 Vital if there was an army of angry Anglo-Saxons chasing them!